An $\alpha$-regret analysis of Adversarial Bilateral Trade: Partial Feedback

+\Cref{cl:TV} allows us to lower bound the right-hand side of Inequality~\ref{eq:intermediate_i} with something that does not depend on the perturbed distribution $\Pb^1$, but on the baseline $\Pb^0$:

+The analogue of Inequality~\ref{eq:intermediate_i} for probability measure $\Pb^2$ can be similarly derived and, together with $\Cref{cl:TV}$, it gives the analogue of Inequality~\ref{eq:final_o} for $\Pb^2$:

+When the learning algorithm $\A$ faces the baseline distribution $\Pb^0$, then it never suffers negative expected $2$-regret, in particular by Inequalities~\ref{eq:cost_expl_0} and \ref{eq:cost_opt_0}, and Equality \ref{eq:cost_neutrality_0}, we have the following:

+Averaging the three contributions (i.e., considering the expected performance of the deterministic algorithm against the uniform mixture of the three distributions) we have the following:

+Note, we carried calculations by assuming $\eps \in (0,\nicefrac 1{12})$, so in order for it to be compatible with the specific value of $\eps$ we choose we need to assume $T \ge 4$, this (together with the fact that the inequality in the statement is trivially verified for $T<4$) concludes the proof of \Cref{lem:two_thirds}. \end{proof}

-To conclude our lower bound, we need to show how to {\em hide} to the learner the price $1/2$ that is clearly optimal.
-It is sufficient to add a small, random, perturbation of the instance. \begin{theorem}[Lower bound on regret for two prices and two-bit feedback] In the two-bit feedback model where the learner is allowed to post two prices, for all horizons $T \in \N$, the minimax $2$-regret satisfies $R_T^{2,\star}\ge \tilde c T^{2/3}$ for some constant $\tilde c$. \end{theorem} \begin{proof} Let $\delta>0$ be an arbitrarily small constant.
-We perturb each instance of the family we have constructed earlier in the following way: the adversary draws uniformly at random a shift $x \in [0,\delta]$, then adds it to all valuations and finally it divides them all by $1+\delta$.
-The valuations are still in $[0,1]$ and the optimal price $p^{\star}$ has now become $\frac{1}{2(1+\delta)} + \frac{x}{1+\delta}$.
-The learner has now no way of pinpointing the exact location of $p^{\star}$, since it is impossible to locate a specific point in $[0,\delta]$ using two-bit feedback.
-Finally, the addition of new, independent, random noise does not make the learning of the second best price easier, i.e., the bound of \Cref{lem:two_thirds} holds.
-All in all, for any learning algorithm $\A$, we have:
+To conclude our lower bound, we need to show how to {\em hide} the three prices $p_0,p_1, $ and $p_2$.
+To this end, it is sufficient to add a small, random, perturbation to $\S^*$. \begin{theorem}[Lower bound on $2$-regret for two prices and two-bit feedback] In the two-bit feedback model where the learner is allowed to post two prices, for all horizons $T$, the minimax $2$-regret satisfies \end{theorem} \begin{proof} We prove this result via Yao's principle, by showing the existence of a randomized sequence of valuations against which any deterministic algorithm suffers, on average, the desired $2$-regret.
+Consider an adversary that constructs a random sequence $\overline{\mathcal S}$ via the following procedure: the adversary draws an uniform random variable $U \in [0,\nicefrac 1{2}]$ up-front and then generates a sequence of valuations $(S_t,B_t)$ from $\mathcal{S}^*$.
+The sequence actually posted by the adversary is as follows: